Iris van Herpen Haute Couture Spring 2018

-Having wound down her ready-to-wear line a couple of seasons ago to focus on “new couture” and accessories, conquering the frontiers of sartorial expression without sliding into sci-fi costume territory has been a delicate balancing act for Iris van Herpen.
+Having wound down her ready-to-wear line a few seasons ago to focus on “new couture” and accessories, conquering the frontiers of sartorial expression without sliding into sci-fi costume territory has been a delicate balancing act for Iris van Herpen.

 This season, presenting a serene, more wearable collection, she pulled it off.